ShutaoChen97/KGIPA/README.md

 cd trRosettaX/
 ```

-Then, refer to the `README` file to install and configure it. **In addition, users need to move the `generate_msa.sh` and `predict.sh` scripts in `/tools/trRosettaX/` to the trRosettaX installation path for KEIPA to call.**
+Then, refer to the `README` file to install and configure it. **In addition, users need to move the `generate_msa.sh` and `predict.sh` scripts in `/tools/trRosettaX/` to the trRosettaX installation path for KGIPA to call.**

-## 1.4 Inatsll KEIPA
+## 1.4 Inatsll KGIPA
 To install from the development branch run
 ```
-git clone git@github.com:ShutaoChen97/KEIPA.git
+git clone git@github.com:ShutaoChen97/KGIPA.git
-cd KEIPA/
+cd KGIPA/
 ```

 **Finally, configure the defalut path of the above tool and the database in `conf.py`.
 You can change the path of the tool and database by configuring `conf.py` as needed.**